sisu-network/sisu/README.md

 ```

 ### Run dheart and deyes
 Follow the instruction on dheart and deyes to run these 2 components in 2 separate tabs.
+Make sure you create `dheart.toml` and `deyes.toml` files before running them.

 ### Build and run Sisu